Surrendering Your Pet

 There is a $15 surrender fee for cats and a $50 fee for dogs.
 These fees help cover the food, boarding, and medical costs we incur for our animals.
 If available, bring any veterinary records with your animal.
 We have intake forms that ask a lot of detail about your pet; any information you have on them helps us in the process for finding them a new home.

-Please note: Due to space limitations, we can only accept two cats per day, per household.
+Please note: Due to space limitations, we can only accept two cats per day, per household AS RESOURCES ALLOW--CALL FIRST.
 Feral/fractious cats are limited to one cat per household per day.

 The surrender forms are listed below if you would like to fill them out and bring them with you when surrendering.